rubyworks/gemdo/blog/2010-07-21-finding-root.md

 `.meta/`, `.project/` or `.pom/` but have `ruby` file within it, e.g.
 `.project/ruby`.
 Thus achivieving a generic design but also clearly indicating a Ruby project at the same time.
-The trouble with the `.ruby/` or `.pom/ruby` however is what else do we put in the directory?
+The trouble with the `.ruby/` or `.pom/ruby` is what else do we put in the directory?
 Do we move `PACKAGE`, `REQUIRE` and/or `PROFILE` into it?
 Do we really want to hide these files away under a hidden directory when they offer so much useful general purpose information about a project?
-The placing of these files into the directory could be optional but git will not track an empty directory, so something has to go in it.
+The placing of these files into the directory could be optional but remember that git will not track an empty directory, so something has to go in it.
 On the plus side, other tools could use the location as well.
 Currently Setup.rb uses a `.setup/` directory to house install hooks and other optional files.
 Potentially it could use the `.ruby/` directory instead.
-In other words the directory has more room for growth where as using a file is more limited.
+In other words the directory has more room for growth, where as using a file as a marker is more limited.

+So we have at least narrowed the possibilities down to these four.

+1. Use the `PACKAGE` file as a marker.
+2. Rename the `PACKAGE` file to something like `Rubyfile`, and use that as the marker.
+3. Use a `.ruby/` directory, where the main metadata files can optional reside.
+4. Use a `.meta/` or `.pom/` or `.project/` directory with a `ruby` file in it and optionally the other metadata files.